corrode/corrode.github.io/content/blog/hardening-rust/index.md

 A common misunderstanding is that `panic` terminates the entire program, but in a multi-threaded application, that is not necessarily the case.
 For example, a background worker thread can panic while the main thread continues running.
 What sounds like a benefit can leave the system in a partially degraded state.

-This distinction becomes especially important in long-running systems (servers, workers, async runtimes,...).
+This distinction becomes especially important in long-running systems (servers, workers, async runtimes, ...).
 A panic in a request-handling thread might only abort that one request, while the rest of the service remains available.
 Here's a small example using scoped threads ([Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2024&gist=309325417605cdb3cdd42e1b3e1a618d)):